 Artist Statement

-These everyday forms and materials become vessels of memory and presence.
-Coming from a culture that reveres preservation of statues, ceramics, and ancient stones, I have developed a sensitivity to how materials carry history.
-I am especially interested in packing materials: transient forms with architectonic qualities, designed solely to protect what we deem valuable.
-They mark time through their wear, intent and impermanence, anchoring traces of human experience within the built environment.
+Working with these everyday forms and materials, they become vessels of memory and presence.
+Coming from Italy, a culture that reveres the preservation of statues, ceramics, and ancient stones, I have developed a sensitivity to how materials carry history.
 I want to hold on to these overlooked fragments that reveal our histories, shifting them from the temporary and disposable to something preserved, seen, and remembered.

 .